 The Innovation in Affordable Housing Student Design and Planning Competition is an exciting initiative from HUD’s Office of Policy Development and Research (PD&R).
-Now entering its sixth year, the competition invites teams of graduate students from multiple disciplines to submit plans in response to a real life affordable housing design issue.
+Now entering its eighth year, the competition invites teams of graduate students from multiple disciplines to submit plans in response to a real life affordable housing design issue.

 The goals of the competition are:

 - To encourage research and innovation in affordable housing that strengthens the quality of life, social and physical fabric of low- and moderate-income communities and neighborhoods.

 - To increase practitioner capacity to produce more livable and sustainable housing for low- and moderate-income communities through best practices in building design and construction.

 - To foster cross-cutting teamwork within the design and community development process.

 After the submission of initial applications, a jury of five industry representatives will select the student team finalists.
 These finalists, comprised of four teams, will visit the site of the affordable housing design and planning project they are addressing, and further refine their applications.
 Several weeks after the site visit, all jurors and finalists will travel to Washington, D.C. for the final competition event at HUD Headquarters.
 At this event, finalist teams will present their revised project solutions in front of the jury and an audience.
 Following the presentations, the jury will deliberate and select the winners and runners-up.
 The winning team will receive $20,000, the runner up team will receive $10,000, and the remaining two teams will receive $5,000 each.
 If pandemic conditions are unsafe for travel, a virtual final competition event will be held.